lpod/lpod-python/doc/level1.rst

 - ``keep-with-next``: to specify whether or not to keep the paragraph and the next paragraph together on a page or in a column, possible values are ``always`` or ``auto``;
 - ``page-break-xxx`` (where ``xxx`` is ``before`` or ``after``): to specify if a page or column break must be inserted before or after any paragraph using the style, legal values are ``page``, ``column``, ``auto``.

-A text style may have a background color, but not a background image.
+A pararaph style may have a background color or image.

 List styles
 ------------